solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 dmitrizagidulin: With the caveat that verifiable credentials (VCs) alone should not be used for authorization.
 This is an important use case, and VCs can be exchanged for [Authorization Capabilities (zCaps)](https://w3c-ccg.github.io/zcap-ld/)
+* +1 bblfish: very important to keep in mind.
+May not be possible to get this through the first version, though I would like to try.

 ### Possession of a link
 URL: https://solid.github.io/authorization-panel/wac-ucr/#capabilities-link